 5. Central Café

 Details: 906 Manatee Avenue East.
 Bradenton, Florida 34208

 It’s kind of an industrial space, with brick walls and super-cool lighting.
 The building was once the historic Manatee Hotel.
 It’s chic and pretty and a place you wouldn’t mind using as a backdrop in your Instagram posts.
 But, it’s more than that.
 The Central Café is also great with the food they serve, and it’s one of the most popular local spots in downtown Bradenton.

 There’s a distinct west coast set of flavors happening in the menu.
 For lunch, you’ll want to try the tomato soup and the Caprese board.
 There are sandwiches, salads, and pizzas.
 You can order a gourmet taco with braised pork, ahi tuna, or rock shrimp.
 For dinner, you might try the crab cake or the French cut pork chop.

 Drinks are also a big part of the menu.
 People seem to love the inventive mixed drinks and cocktails.
 Start with the Siesta Key Coconut Mojito or the Stoli Mule.
 The wine and beer list will also impress.

-These are five great restaurants to start with when you’re looking for something good to eat in downtown Bradenton.
+These are five great restaurants in downtown Bradenton to start with when you’re looking for something good to eat.
 Tell us where you’re eating these days.
 And, if you’re looking to rent a vacation home down here, don’t forget to contact us at Anchor Down Vacation Rentals.
 When you book with us directly, you save money and have a better experience.